 The human brain is hardwired to make generalizations.

-Generalizations allow us to process the truly colossal amounts of input our brains encounter every day.
+Generalizations allow us to process the colossal amounts of input our brains encounter daily.
 They’re necessary for us to function and not be overwhelmed by data.

 Generalizations also help by creating shortcuts in our brains.